-When you have renewed, go to the ‘Practising Certificates’ screen in Registry to access your new practising certificate.
 Your current practising certificate will remain visible until 1 July.

-While you’re not required to print your certificate, you should confirm that it’s available so you know your renewal has been successful.
+When you have renewed, go to the ‘Practising Certificates’ screen in Registry to access your new practising certificate.
+You are not required to print your certificate, but you should confirm that it’s available so you know your renewal has been successful.

 Lawyers will be in breach of the Lawyers and Conveyancers Act 2006 if they continue to practise without a valid practising certificate.

 Law Society membership is optional and currently free of charge.
 Members are entitled to special rates for NZLS CLE Ltd training, to be invited to local networking events and receive regional updates from us among other benefits.
 Most lawyers have elected to be members.
 If you have done so, your membership will automatically renew and it will appear with no cost on your invoice.

 To join, or if you no longer want to be a member of the Law Society please email firstname.lastname@example.org

 Being a member of the Law Society also allows you to join our sections.
 Sections give you access to member-only resources, discounted conferences and seminars, and regular updates with information relevant to the practice areas, among other benefits.

 There are three specialist sections of the Law Society:

 If you are a current member of the Family Law Section or Property Law Section, the renewal of your membership will be included on your invoice.
 There is no fee for the In-house Lawyers Association of New Zealand (ILANZ) membership.

 If you are not intending to renew your section membership, please advise email@example.com